 This time we focused on the more civilized western part of Shawnee, with home base at the Davie School Inn.
 Built in 1910, this elementary school is now a distinctive and very comfortable bed and breakfast — if the sight of a student desk and other holdovers from the school don’t traumatize you with memories.

 Our host described Anna, which we’d been to before, as “just like Mayberry” (that is, there’s no need to freak out if you leave your car unlocked for a few minutes — or more).

 I’d been intrigued by the name and description of Giant City State Park.
 As it was already late afternoon, it was nearby, and our host recommended the park’s lodge for dinner, it seemed like a great place to use the daylight we had left.
-On the way, we stopped in Makanda at what in any other place would be called a strip mall, only this was a rustic building built into a hillside, and its stores were mostly local art and other tourist shops, with an ice cream joint in the middle.
+On the way, we stopped in Makanda at what in any other place would be called a strip mall, only this was a rustic building carved into a hillside, and its stores were mostly local art and other tourist shops, with an ice cream joint in the middle.
 I loved its charming hillside location and unpolished design.
 You realize how sterile urban and suburban big box and brand shopping is when you see something like this.

 We inadvertently took a hilly, twisty back way into Giant City State Park.
 These aren’t words I usually associate with the flat, bland Illinois landscape, so it’s like being in another world.